Posted May 13, 2014Tweet

-The popular USDA Streamline Refinance Program has been expanded to include 15 additional states, giving thousands people access to an appraisal-less, unlimited-LTV refinance.
+The popular USDA Streamline Refinance Program has been expanded to include 15 additional states, giving thousands of U.S. homeowners access to an appraisal-less, unlimited-LTV refinance.
 Approximately one-half million homeowners are now eligible for the USDA's streamlined refinance program.

 Plus, with mortgage rates lower than for a comparable HARP loan via Fannie Mae or Freddie Mac, homeowners using the USDA Streamline Refinance stand to save as much as 35% annually on their mortgage.

-The USDA Streamline Refinance is a pilot program for U.S. homeowners, first launched in 2012.
+The USDA Streamline Refinance is a pilot refinance program for homeowners with a USDA home loan.
+The program was made public in 2012.

-The streamlined program meant to mirror pre-existing, successful streamlined programs such as the FHA Streamline Refinance from the FHA, the VA Streamline Refinance (IRRRL) from the Department of Veterans Affairs, and the aforementioned HARP program from Fannie Mae and Freddie Mac.
+The streamlined USDA program meant to mirror other successful streamlined programs such as the FHA Streamline Refinance from the FHA, the VA Streamline Refinance (IRRRL) from the Department of Veterans Affairs, and the aforementioned HARP program from Fannie Mae and Freddie Mac.

-Qualifying hurdles are low, underwriting is fast, and closings are typically scheduled within 3 weeks.
+With the USDA Streamline Refinance, loan qualifying hurdles are low, underwriting is fast, and closings are typically scheduled within 3 weeks of initial application.

-When the USDA Streamline Refinance program was first introduced, the government limited its geographic range to 19 states which were identified as the "hardest hit" by the economic downturn.
+When the USDA Streamline Refinance program was first introduced, the government limited its geographic range to a sub-set of states.

-Those states were Alabama, Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Mississippi, Nevada, New Jersey, New Mexico, North Carolina, Ohio, Oregon, Rhode Island, South Carolina and Tennessee.
+The initial 19 states selected by the USDA for its USDA Streamline Refinance pilot program were Alabama, Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Mississippi, Nevada, New Jersey, New Mexico, North Carolina, Ohio, Oregon, Rhode Island, South Carolina and Tennessee.

 The 15 additional states are Alaska, Arkansas, Colorado, Idaho, Kansas, Missouri, Montana, North Dakota, Oklahoma, South Dakota, Texas, Utah, Washington, West Virginia, and Wisconsin.